 1. Be clear on rates and dates

-Probably the most important tip for anyone managing remote workers.
+Probably the most important tip for anyone planning to work with freelancers remotely.

 Before your freelancer starts a project, make sure they’re happy with your proposed rate and payment date.